 Though not required, you may see additional files in a theme’s folder including:

-- PHP files – including template files
+- Classic themes are built with PHP files – including template files

 - Localization files

 It is common to find cross-over between features found in themes and plugins.
 However, best practices are:

 - a theme controls the presentation of content; whereas

 - a plugin is used to control the behavior and features of your WordPress site.